 Morocco is known to be rich in culture, heritage and tons of natural beauty…but Morocco also doesn’t lag behind in beach fun.

 Being one of three countries, including France and Spain, to lie on Atlantic and Mediterranean coastlines, Morocco is home to many beautiful beaches that boast an all-year-round warm climate.
-White sand, clear water and hundreds of interesting activities attract throngs of tourists to these beaches and coastal towns every season.
+White sand, clear water and hundreds of interesting activities attract many tourists to these beaches and coastal towns every season.

 With this mix of coastal towns, the beaches in the country should be a top pick for tourists visiting Morocco for the first time.
 Not only will a coastal town trip add lots of fun to your vacation, it will also be an educational journey through the historic times the country has been through.